albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     }
     ```

 1. Like a box, the light box can be opened and closed and has a label too.
 The light box has all features the box has and can be seen as an extended version of the box.
+Note that a light box can only contain one item.
+A light box is empty if it has no item, otherwise non-empty.
+We should not be able to add an item to a non-empty box.

     We have several options here.
 We can either replicate all properties and methods to the new class, or inherit all of it from the `Box` class.
 Both options are shown next.